-Stewardship Ontario operates the Blue Box Program under the authority of the Waste Diversion Act, 2002 (WDA).
+Stewardship Ontario operates the Blue Box Program under the authority of the Waste Diversion Transition Act, 2016 (WDTA).
 Stewardship Ontario is designated in legislation as an “Industry Funding Organization,” meaning it is the responsibility of industry to pay for part of the cost of the Blue Box program under “shared responsibility”—a modified form of Extended Producer Responsibility, also known as Product Stewardship.

 A FAIR SHARE OF COSTS

 The fairness of our Blue Box Program rests on the willingness of all industry stewards obligated under legislation to recognize their responsibility, report accurately, meet reporting deadlines, pay invoices on time and play by the rules.
 Accurate and timely reporting is essential for Stewardship Ontario to allocate program costs equitably and set fees that are fair.
 Full participation and timely payment are also important to avoid “free riding,” ensure that all obligated companies are included in the program and avoid the possibility that stewards who accept responsibility don’t have to pay for those who do not.

 Stewards share responsibility for the Blue Box program with municipal governments, contributing approximately $100 million per year (half the cost1).

 Should a steward fail to meet its obligations, the WDTA details the enforcement provisions and penalties for non-compliance.
 To create a level playing field for all its stewards, and an equitable distribution of costs, Stewardship Ontario has Steward Services and Compliance Teams, and is supported by the compliance and enforcement activities of the Ministry of the Environment, Conservation and Parks’s (MOECC) Investigations and Enforcement Branch (IEB).
 This ensures everyone obligated under the WDTA pays a fair share of the cost of operating the Blue Box Program.

 - A company that is resident in Ontario.